-Yes it is possible to stretch the stomach following gastric sleeve surgery, but if you follow the nutritional guidelines provided and do not eat excess portion sizes, this is unlikely.
+Yes, it is possible to stretch the stomach following gastric sleeve surgery, but if you follow the nutritional guidelines provided and do not eat excess portion sizes, this is unlikely.

 There is minimal scarring with gastric sleeve surgery.
 During the operation, the operating ports are placed through 5 narrow (between 5 and 12 mm) incisions which are sutured and/or glued and will normally take about 10-14 days to heal.
 These abdominal scars should then fade gradually.
 Some individuals have a greater tendency to form keloid, and this may result in thicker and more prominent scarring.
-Its very important to follow our wound care advice in the days and weeks after surgery, especially when washing, as this will minimise your risk of an infection.
+It’s very important to follow our wound care advice in the days and weeks after surgery, especially when washing, as this will minimise your risk of an infection.

 We advise that you should not drive a motor vehicle for 2-3 days after your sleeve operation.
 This is to allow the effects of the anaesthetic and any post-operative analgesia (painkillers) to wear off.
-It will take around 10-14 days for your wounds to heal, so at first you may find that driving is a little uncomfortable.
+It will take around 10-14 days for your wounds to heal, so at first, you may find that driving is a little uncomfortable.

 This will depend upon the nature of your occupation; if you have a physically inactive job, then you can generally expect to return to work in 1-2 weeks, as by this time the wounds will have healed and you should be feeling a lot less discomfort.
 If your job is physically demanding then you may need a little more time before you’re able to return to work.
-Your stomach will typically take 6-8 weeks to heal, and during this period it’s important that you follow the special dietary guidelines as closely as possible.
-This may leave you feeling a little short on energy if you physically exert yourself.
+Your stomach will typically take 6-8 weeks to heal, and during this period you must follow the special dietary guidelines as closely as possible.
+This may leave you feeling a little short of energy if you physically exert yourself.

 Life after sleeve surgery - Eating

 Yes, you can drink alcohol with a gastric sleeve, but in moderation.
 Alcohol has a high calorific value (7 kcal/gram) and consumption leads to a lot of unwanted calories.
-If you do drink it is most important that you do so in moderation and that would equate to a maximum of about 1 unit of alcohol per day (1 unit of alcohol = half a pint of normal strength beer, half a standard (175ml) glass of wine or small single measure of spirits.
+If you do drink it is most important that you do so in moderation and that would equate to a maximum of about 1 unit of alcohol per day (1 unit of alcohol = half a pint of normal strength beer, half a standard (175ml) glass of wine or a small single measure of spirits.

 We normally recommend that you stay caffeine-free for the first few days after gastric sleeve surgery to allow your stomach to settle.
 Following that there is no reason why coffee should not be drunk.
 The exception to this would be if you suffer from reflux, then our advice would be to refrain from drinking coffee or acidic drinks, both of which can be contributors to acid reflux.

-One of the benefits of gastric sleeve surgery is the impact on appetite regulating hormones.
+One of the benefits of gastric sleeve surgery is the impact on appetite-regulating hormones.
 Levels of the appetite stimulant ghrelin fall after gastric sleeve surgery which means that your appetite will be reduced and you will feel less hungry.
 You may also notice that your taste preferences change away from fatty, sugary foods.

 Life after sleeve surgery - Health and lifestyle